Radiocentre: Advertising

+Clearance

-The Radio Advertising Clearance Centre (RACC), which since 1996 has been the UK commercial radio industry's advertising clearance body, is responsible for clearing up to 25,000 ads per year against the UK Code of Broadcast Advertising (BCAP Code) as developed by the UK Advertising Standards Authority (ASA).
-This regulatory code, plus nearly 60 Acts of UK Parliament, determine what can and cannot be said in all UK radio advertisements.
+Radiocentre Clearance is the UK commercial radio industry's advertising clearance body and is responsible for clearing up to 25,000 ads per year against the UK Code of Broadcast Advertising (BCAP Code) as developed by the UK Advertising Standards Authority (ASA) and the Ofcom Broadcasting Code.
+These regulatory codes, plus nearly 60 Acts of UK Parliament, determine what can and cannot be said in all UK radio advertisements.
 All stations contribute to the cost via their broadcasting licence fees.

 Members

 Radiocentre member stations together represent approximately 90% of commercial radio listening.
 Any commercial radio station in the UK holding a terrestrial radio broadcasting licence from Ofcom is eligible to become a station member of the Radiocentre.
 Major member groups are Global Radio and Bauer Media, while regional groups include Nation Broadcasting and DC Thomson.

-Industry collaborations
+Initiatives

 Radiocentre leads or collaborates on many industry-wide initiatives.